 When Lucy was 9 months old, she was diagnosed with cerebral palsy.
 At age 2 her neurologist said she was mentally retarded and would never learn to speak nor would she be able to communicate through sign language.
 They said cerebral palsy did not change.
 It wouldn’t get better or worse.
 But we believe in miracles!

 Lucy did begin signing when we were creating Signing Time! – My First Signs.
 She started signing “MORE” and shortly after that she signed “WATER” and then Lucy’s world opened up.
 First through signs and later through speech.
 I can’t imagine we would have thought sign language would be the key to Lucy’s success, IF Lucy had been born before Leah.
 We probably would not have guessed that through her will to communicate, Lucy would develop fine motor skills that professionals deemed impossible for a child with cerebral palsy.
 How could we have foreseen that the confidence and success Lucy gained through signed communication would enable to later develop speech with her tiny quiet voice, supported by signs for clarification?
-Now, at age 6, Lucy fully participates in a mainstream first-grade classroom.
+Now, age 14, Lucy fully participates in a mainstream classroom.
 She uses a manual wheelchair and a power chair.
 She still signs beautifully and speaks clearly as well.
 Her Canine Companion for Independence, Wilona is always by her side.